HamnerNicholas/FPGA-Business-Card-/docs/ISA.md

 10
 ```

-Branches when the selected register satisfies the CPU's less-than comparison condition.
+Branches when the selected register satisfies the CPU's less-than comparison condition: rX < acc.

 Example: